sayeemabdullah/CSS-Cribsheet/README.md

 So the first element in **article** will be purple.
 There are many more like `first-of-type` which will make all the first occurrence of a type purple and also `last-child` and `last-of-type` for making the last child and the last of each type purple respectively.

-Let say you want all the even number of a list purple.
+Let say we want all the even number of a list purple.
 We will use the following code:

  ``` css
   ul li:nth-child(even) {